-The implementation in your website or app comprises of 2 steps.
+The implementation in your website or app comprises of three steps.

 1. Submit your product & image data